Media-Smart/vedaseg/README.md

 ```
 ## Train

-a.
-Config
+1. Config

 Modify some configuration accordingly in the config file like `configs/voc_unet.py`
-* for multi-label training use config file `configs/coco_multilabel_unet.py` and modify some configuration, the difference between single-label and multi-label training are mainly in following parameter in config file: `nclasses`,`multi_label`, `metrics` and `criterion`.
+* for multi-label training use config file `configs/coco_multilabel_unet.py` and modify some configuration, the difference between single-label and multi-label training are mainly in following parameter in config file: `nclasses`, `multi_label`, `metrics` and `criterion`.
 Currently multi-label training is only supported in coco data format.

-b.
-Run
+2. Run

 ```shell
 python tools/trainval.py configs/voc_unet.py